zeruniverse/Gesture_Recognition/README.md

 Please include opencv/2.4.11/staticlib in your project

-**You must give appropriate credit (link to this repo) if you use (part of) this project.
+**You must give appropriate credit (link to this repo) if you use (part of) this project IN YOUR WORK.
 Appropriate copyright info is also required by GNU GPL 3.0**